Uhtred, 2021

 2. Composition meeting

-Before your scheduled month, we’ll have a 30-minute zoom meeting to discuss what you want.
+Shortly after you pay your deposit, we’ll schedule a 30-minute zoom meeting to discuss your painting.
 We’ll look through reference photos, subject matter, and some of my previous paintings.
-The goal is to decide on the photos or objects I’ll paint from, the colors that are important to you, ideal sizes, and your budget.
+The goal is to decide on the photos or objects I’ll reference, the colors that are important to you, ideal sizes, and your budget.

 3. Composition exploration